HP Smart Array 410i as HBA

 Counting the risk and time spent - definitely NO.

-Will I do it again - NO for the next server I will get a HBA
+Will I do it again - NO, for the next server I will get an HBA

 Is it working?